SelenaPSM/mysqlee-bootcamp/introduction/introduction.md

 ## About this Workshop

-MySQL is the world's most popular open source database.
-Whether you are a fast growing web property, software vendor, a large organization or an SMB MySQL can cost-effectively help you deliver high performance, scalable database applications
+MySQL is the world's most popular open source database, it powers many of the most accessed applications.

-MySQL Enterprise Edition is a commercial offering comprised of the MySQL database with security, encryption, auditing, high availability and scalability extensions, online backup, monitoring, management, and visual database design and SQL development tools.
+The MySQL Enterprise Edition is a commercial offering comprised of the MySQL database with security, encryption, auditing, high availability and scalability extensions, online backup, monitoring, management, and visual database design and SQL development tools.
+It reduces the risk, cost, and complexity in developing, deploying, and managing business-critical MySQL applications.

+In this workshop, you will learn how to work install MySQL, design your database, manage roles, create a logical backup and you will get to know Enterprise Edition features: MySQL Enterprise Firewall, MySQL Enterprise Audit, MySQL Enterprise Backup and MySQL Enterprise and Monitor.

+Overall in this workshop will get you started on using MySQL and MySQL Enterprise Edition features and on how this tools integrate with each other to provide a robust, secure and reliable database.

 *Estimated Workshop Time*: 12 hours+